phwitti/EncodeToTGA/Readme.md

 Adds a EncodeToTGA Extension-Method to Texture2D.
 Uses Run-Length-Encoding and can Encode RGB24 and ARGB32 Formats (equal to EncodeToPNG and EncodeToJPG).

+As some software doesn't support RLE-Encoded TGA files also supports uncompressed Encoding.
+Default is RLE.

 #(Un)License

 This is free and unencumbered software released into the public domain.